World’s Children Pilot Program for Girl Health and Empowerment

 Of particular concern, she noticed that these smart girls—while accomplished in their studies—still were not strong decision-makers.
 Also, they were afraid to express their needs.
 Self-consciousness and a sense of shame seemed to hold them back.

-If not for Balavikasita’s involvement in the Healthy Girl Initiative, Shobha says staff might have overlooked how these clues were adding up.
+If not for Balavikasita’s involvement with The Girl Fund, Shobha says staff might have overlooked how these clues were adding up.
 And they might not have envisioned what came next.

 The Missing ‘Peace’